sudharanisanagapalli/BotKit/docs/exampleWithExternalNLPEngine/README.md

 - Now click on settings icon beside the agent name
 - You will be redirected to agent description section there you can find the Export and Import section.click on it
 - Click on IMPORT FROM ZIP button.
 Upload agent pop-up opens up, now Select the downloaded SearchHotels_apiai.zip file and click on         IMPORT button
 - Click on settings icon of the agent.
 The agent description page opens up.
-In General tab you will find the API Keys section.Copy the      Client access token and store it to update in the exampleWithExternalNLPEngine.js file
+In General tab you will find the API Keys section.Copy the      Client access token and store it to update in the exampleWithExternalNLPEngine.js file(apiaiClientAccesstoken variable)

 Steps to import luis json file(SearchHotels_luis.json) into luis.ai account